Fundamentals of Product DevelopmentCopyright: © MSE

 - Functional Structure

-- Solution synthesis and evaluation
+- Principle Solution

-- Basic design rules
+- Basic Design Rules

-- Design principles
+- Design Principles

 Pahl, G.; Beitz, W.; Feldhusen, J.; Grote, K. H.: Konstruktionslehre, Grundlagen erfolgreicher Produktentwicklung, Methoden und Anwendung.
 (Design Theory, Principles of Successful Product Development, Methods, and Application.)
 8th edition.
 Springer Verlag 2013, selected chapter.